Portfolio-Projects42/front-end-projects/docs-projects/guides/dev-server/writing-plugins.md

 };
 ```

-Next, we add a simple skeleton of our plugin:
+Next, we add a simple skeleton of my plugin:

 ```js
 export default {